smit1010/c/TheCprogrammingLanguage/chapter2/README.md

-#chapter2 TYPES, Operations and Expression
+#chapter2 TYPES, Operaors and Expressions